-The Commission has considered whether the draft rule is consistent with the following revenue and pricing principles:
+The Commission has considered whether the draft rule is consistent with the following revenue and pricing principles:38

-- A regulated network service provider should be provided with a reasonable opportunity to recover at least the efficient costs of providing direct control services. - A regulated network service provider should be provided with effective incentives in order to promote economic efficiency with respect to its direct control services.
+- A regulated network service provider should be provided with a reasonable opportunity to recover at least the efficient costs of providing direct control services. - A regulated network service provider should be provided with effective incentives in order to promote economic efficiency with respect to its direct control services. - A price or charge for the provision of a direct control service should allow for a return commensurate with the regulatory and commercial risks involved in providing the service to which that price or charge relates.